Choose Your Province/State of Service

 Lower emissions effectively

-CCS could be a major contributor to achieving Ontario’s emissions reduction targets.
+CCS could be a contributor to achieving Ontario’s emissions reduction targets.

 Energy system resilience